 - Lock up checkbooks, account statements, and sensitive bank documents when not in use.

-- Order copies of your credit report to review and suspicious activity.
+- Order copies of your credit report to review activity.

 Friends and family members can help by understanding the warning signs of how an older person may be financially taken advantage of.
 The best way to do that is to be prepared: